Skip to main content

 openclaw models auth paste-token --provider anthropic

 Anthropic has restricted subscription credential use outside Claude Code in the past.
-This is technical compatibility only — verify Anthropic’s current terms before relying on it for production workloads.
+This is technical compatibility only — verify Anthropic’s current terms before relying on it.
 API key auth is the safe path.
+See Anthropic.

 Auth profiles